nikolasleeb/INFO511_FinalProject/README.md

-# Final Oroject for INFO 511 - Intro to Data Science
+# Final Project for INFO 511 - Intro to Data Science
 ## (Fall 25 MS of DS @ University of Arizona)

 * Milestone 1 is project proposal